ColetteK1998/the-klub-todo/README.md

 ### Full App

-1. Navigate to the route folder:
+1. Navigate to the root folder:

 2. Run the build command
    ```sh